 This online guidebook is intended as a community resource by which to facilitate winter adventure for the advanced skier and snowboarder.
 It is a compilation of information and accounts gathered by one individual, who cannot guarantee the accuracy of the information on this site.
 Users of this site may find that the route descriptions, topographic maps, or photos are incorrect or misleading.
 Much of the terrain described in this guidebook is dangerous and complex, and skiing down any route described in this guide does not guarantee that what you are skiing is safe.
 Alert navigation and sound decision making are always the best tools for a great day in the backcountry, and this guidebook is by no means a substitute for these skills.
 Keep in mind that the dynamic nature of virgin backcountry snow often lends to more challenging snow conditions than what is found at a resort, not to mention that the easiest run in this book would be considered black diamond at a resort, if not harder.

+The avalanche hazard is a huge consideration for all the tours.
 It is imperative that all members of a group each carry an avalanche beacon, probe, and shovel, and have the proper training to know how to use them.
 More important is your understanding of the avalanche risk and following the proper safety precautions.
 Take an avalanche course.
 Be prepared.
+Read the avalanche bulletin daily.
+Check the mountain weather forecast daily.